Influential Quotes for me

 “For me, photography has been a way to express myself, as a frustrated artist who can’t draw and as an excuse to wander and explore.
 Sometimes a walk can feel aimless, but put a camera in your hand and your walk can soon turn into a wonder of exploration.
 I believe photography changes the way I look at the world and without it, I think it would be a less interesting place to be.”

 My photography is my creative outlet and is my way of exploring the beauty I come across in nature and the world around me.
 The art of seeing nature and creating artistic images has been a passion for me since the early 1990s.

 I was born and raised in Canada’s North.
 The magnificent views of the Yukon were my home until 2003.
 Since then I’ve been located in the diverse region of Central Alberta.
 We’ve got mountains to the west, badlands and prairies to the east, woodlands to the north and ranchland to the south.

 But exploring doesn’t stop there.
 The rest of Canada is also on tap.
-My wife and I (and our dog) have explored Canada for many years.
-Traveling by car is the best way to see and enjoy the country, so we’ve driven to all the provinces and territories (except Nunavut since I cannot drive there).
-We’ve driven to the far north of Inuvik, NWT, to the far West of Tofino, BC, and to the far East of Newfoundland and Labrador.
-In the spring of 2012 we jumped off the North American continent for almost 2 weeks and landed in beautiful Iceland.
+I’ve have explored Canada for many years.
+Traveling by car is the best way to see and enjoy the country.
+I’ve driven to all the provinces and territories (except Nunavut since I cannot drive there).
+I’ve driven to the far north of Tuktoyaktuk, NWT, to the far West of Tofino, BC, and to the far East of Newfoundland and Labrador.
+In the spring of 2012 I jumped off the North American continent for almost 2 weeks and landed in beautiful Iceland.
 I then revisited Iceland in 2014 (such a beautiful country for landscape photography).
 In 2015, I then jumped over to another volcano island, this time the Big Island of Hawaii.
-So even after some International adventures, I’m always drawn back to Canada and the beautiful country.
+Even after some International adventures, I’m always drawn back to Canada and the beautiful country.
 Plans are to continue exploring Canada for those perfect photos.

 About my photography…